Nelarius/wrenpp/README.md

 }
 ```

-Pass the class type, and constructor argument types to `registerClass`.
-Even though a C++ class may have many constructors, only one constructor can be registered with Wren.

-Methods are registered in a similar way to free functions.
-You simply call `registerMethod` on the registered class context.
-The arguments are the same as what you pass `registerFunction`.
+The arguments are the same as what you pass `bindFunction`, but as the template parameters pass the method type and pointer instead of a function.

 We've now implemented two of `Vec3`'s three foreign functions -- what about the last foreign method, `cross(_)` ?